Chase-Garrett/note-taker/README.md

   -[Questions](#questions)

   ## Installation
-  The app is currently deployed at https://mighty-springs-69192-49479b06d050.herokuapp.com/
+  This app is not currently deployed.
+As such in order to view the functionality clone the repository, run "npm i" to ensure all dependencies are installed then run  "npm start".
+The application will then be viewable at localhost:3001.

   ## Usage
   On the homepage you can click the "Get Started" button to take you to the section containing the notes.